BorisDeletic/Arduino-SIM5320-MQTT/README.md

 # Arduino-SIM5320-MQTT
 An arduino library for communication with 3G SIM5320 chipset, and implementation of MQTT protocol using AT commands

-## Usage
+## Currently work in progress
+Current version of .cpp library is not working.

+Use .ino files for working version with modifications required.

+Working version of .cpp library coming soon

-## MQTT_Protocol.ino
+## Functions
 Contains functions for basic MQTT actions.

 MQTT Open:
 Opens TCP port on SIM5320 at given url and port.
 Must be called first before other functions are used.

 MQTT Connect:
-Connects to broker by sending CONNECT action and verifies connection by listening for CONNACK response.
+Connects to broker with username and password, and verifies connection by listening for CONNACK response.

 MQTT Subscribe:
 Subscribes to a specified topic using SUBSCRIBE action and verifies subscription by listening for SUBACK response.